jfnavarro/st_viewer/README.md

 	SPOT X Y Z

-The first formar is compatible with the
+The first listed format is compatible with the
-ST Spot Detector https://github.com/SpatialTranscriptomicsResearch/st_spot_detector and the last format is compatible with 3D datasets.
+ST Spot Detector https://github.com/SpatialTranscriptomicsResearch/st_spot_detector and the last format is designed for 3D datasets.

+For 2D datasets the HE stained image of the tissue section is required.

-For 3D datasets a 3D Mesh object can be provided and the HE image is not required.
+For 3D datasets a 3D Mesh object can be provided.

+## Loading a dataset

 If you want to load a dataset you can go to the "Datasets view" and click in the button "Import dataset" then a dialog form will be shown where you can load the matrix of counts, the HE image and other files.
-You can also download a dataset automatically if its files are inside a folder with the option "Load folder" or you can use a meta-file to load a dataset.
+You can also upload a dataset automatically if its files are inside a folder with the option "Load folder" or you can use a meta-file to load a dataset.
 The meta-file must describe where all the dataset's files are and it should have the following JSON format: